uber-web/math.gl/docs/developer-guide/math/view-and-projection.md

 ## Projection Matrices

-Projection matrices typically show everything inside a frustum (truncated pyramid) or a cube in the view space.
+A perspective projection typically shows everything inside a frustum (truncated pyramid) or a cube in the view space.
 Their job is to "scale" or "skew" the geometry inside this virtual shape into the clipspace cube, which is the coordinate system the GPU takes as input.

+This projection matrices map your geometry into a "normalized box" where `x` and `y` values of `-1` and `1` represent the bounds of your screen or frame buffer.

+Projection matrices can also be ortographic, meaning that 3D objects are mapped via parallel lines onto the screen, rather than via a frustum.

 ### Perspective Projection Matrix